Origin and OriginPro

 - Browser Graph for contour and image plots from matrix stack

-- Set GeoTIFF as backgound of graph (Pie map, Bar map, Bubble)
+- Set GeoTIFF as background of graph (Pie map, Bar map, Bubble)

 - Plot raster data as Contour, Surface, etc.